Scattered spring: How climate change disrupts the synchrony of biological events: S. Supporting Information

-We then compare these simulations with the corresponding theoretical approximation.
-When \(\beta=0\), we use the winter temperatures regime approximation When \(\beta>0\), we use the spring warming regime approximation For each setting we computed the standardized variable
+We then compare these simulations with the corresponding asymptotic distribution.
+When \(\beta=0\), we use the distribution When \(\beta>0\), we use the distribution

-The simulated distribution of \(\nu(\tau)\) is represented in Figure 8 below by the histograms, standardized as described above.
+The simulated distribution of \(\nu(\tau)\) is represented in Figure \ref{fig:simulations} below by the histograms, where we have standardized by subtracting the mean and dividing by the standard deviation of the corresponding asymptotic distribution.
 Overlaid is the standard normal density.
 Across both regimes, the standardized histograms align closely with the \(\mathrm{Normal}(0,1)\) curve, and the agreement improves as \(\tau\) increases, providing a visual confirmation of the derived asymptotic distributions.